 Committed to women safety: Yogi Adityanath amid Hathras row

-New Delhi, Oct 02: Uttar Pradesh Chief Minister Yogi Adityanath, who has been critised for handling of the brutal Hathras gangrape and death case, on Friday said he would ensure the perpetrators are brought to justice.
+New Delhi, Oct 02: Uttar Pradesh Chief Minister Yogi Adityanath, who has been criticised for handling of the brutal Hathras gangrape and death case, on Friday said he would ensure the perpetrators are brought to justice.

 Adityanath, while warning the perpetrators against heinous crimes such as rapes and violence against women, has expressed commitment of his government towards protecting the "mothers & sisters" of UP.